riccardotorre/DNNLikelihood_dev/docs/_build/html/_sources/dnn_likelihood/arguments.rst.txt

    :class:`DnnLikEnsemble <DNNLikelihood.DnnLikEnsemble>` object to specify if the same train/val data are used for the different :class:`DnnLiks <DNNLikelihood.DnnLik>` in the ensemble or not.
-In this way :class:`DnnLik <DNNLikelihood.DnnLik>` object knows how to deal with the corresponding :class:`Data <DNNLikelihood.Data>` object to generate train/val data.
+In this way :class:`DnnLik <DNNLikelihood.DnnLik>` object knows how to deal with the corresponding :mod:`Data <data>` object to generate train/val data.
    It is used to ste the :attr:`DnnLik.same_data <DNNLikelihood.DnnLik.same_data>` attribute.

       - **type**: ``bool``